-Year after year Apple release a new iPad, new iPhone, new iPod, new Macs and so on.
-Most products follow this system. iPhone in particular, follow a tick-tock cycle, where one is released with a new design and a second is released with upgraded specifications in the same design.
+Year after year Apple released a new iPad, new iPhone, new iPod, new Macs and so on.
+Most products follow this system. iPhone in particular, follows a tick-tock cycle, where one is released with a new design and a second is released with upgraded specifications in the same design.

-This kind of release pattern has lead to a widespread discussion as to what may go in to the iPhone weeks or months before it's release.
+This kind of release pattern has led to a widespread discussion as to what may go into the iPhone weeks or months before its release.
 The iPhone 6 is no different.

 Features such as the curved design and so on have been out in the open for a bit longer than the last few days as rumours but have now come to be what the iPhone 6 design actually is.
 It just shows how well predictions can be these days.

 I have become much of an Apple fan, but that's not to say that I think everything they make is perfect.
 The review I did of the MacBook Pro with Retina display was somewhat critical, mainly due to Apple not allowing modifications to the system (such as the RAM).
 It feels like some of Apple's recent developments have been somewhat negative to the customer.